We’ve never had a better chance …

 Make climate-smart changes in our office activities and services

-3. Compensate our emissions
+3. Compensate our emissions and beyond

 - Measure its carbon footprint